Choosing Your IRA Beneficiary

 If you name a trust as a beneficiary of your IRA, the trust must be drafted in a particular way for this strategy to be effective.
 If done incorrectly, it can cause problems such as forcing the IRA to be paid out on an accelerated schedule rather than each beneficiary having the option to draw it out over their life expectancy.

 Some attorneys will draft a special conduit IRA trust for the purpose of managing and distributing IRA assets.
 This may be a better strategy than naming a standard revocable living trust.

-The biggest con in naming a trust is discussed infrequently.
+The downside of naming a trust is discussed infrequently.
 Many IRA accounts are not that large.
 Requiring a trustee to oversee the management and distribution of the funds can be costly.

-It may not be economical to require small accounts to remain in a trust.
+It may not be economical to require small accounts to remain in the trust.
 Before naming a trust as the beneficiary discuss your account sizes with your attorney and see if you can find an option that accomplishes your goals while proving to be economical for beneficiaries.

 Some attorneys will draw up a document called a custom beneficiary designation that can offer more specific instructions than the standard beneficiary form that goes with your IRA or other retirement accounts.